Particle representations for stochastic partial differential equations with boundary conditions: Boundary behavior

-\subsection{Boundary behavior}
+\section{Boundary behavior}

 In this section, we present two senses in which the particle representation satisfies the boundary condition (\ref{dirchbc}).
 These results depend on the boundary regularity of the stationary diffusions $\{X_i\}$ run forward or backward in time.
-We begin with the result coming from regularity of the forward process, which will lead to a weak formulation of the stochastic PDE including the boundary condition in (\ref{weakeqbca}) below.
+We begin with the result coming from regularity of the forward process proved in Lemma \ref{bndryreg}, which leads to the weak formulation of the stochastic PDE including the boundary condition in Theorem \ref{spdeunqI}.